syntasso/kratix-docs/docs/main/05-guides/07-scheduling-clusters.md

 ---
-description: Tutorial on adding a new worker cluster
+description: Tutorial on adding a new Worker Cluster
 title: Adding a new Worker Cluster
 ---